keaton-robinson/Custom-ReactJS-Dropdown-Components/README.md

 This is my forked version of https://www.npmjs.com/package/reactjs-dropdown-component

-I needed it to allow mouseEnter events and "disabled" dropdowns.
+I needed to make my own fork so that I could allow mouseEnter events and "disabled" dropdowns.